Hooding Ceremony Program

 2. Graduates should clearly pronounce their names to the Graduate School staff member standing by the front steps so that they can be relayed to the senior associate dean announcing the graduates.

+3. When their name is called, each graduate should go up the steps with their hooding faculty (watch out for the air vent grates on the floor).
 The hooding faculty will stand at the top of the steps and the graduate will stand on the next step.
 There will be a piece of tape on the steps to mark where they should stand.

-4. Graduates should then return to their seats.
+5. Graduates should then return to their seats.
 Faculty who have finished hooding all their graduates should sit in the North Transept pews (on the opposite side of where they sat at the start of the ceremony).

 The hooding ceremonies will be livestreamed for family, friends, and faculty who cannot attend in person.
-The live stream links are available below:

-10:00 am Ceremony (Humanities and Social Sciences)
+10:00 am Ceremony (Humanities, Social Sciences, natural sciences)

 1:30 pm Ceremony (Biological & Biomedical Sciences, Physical Sciences, and Engineering)